 Even if you don’t go to any special viewing spot for a hanami session, Seattle and other Puget Sound cities often have cherry blossoms in public parks and along sidewalks and streets, or even in people's yards.
-Take a walk and look around.
+Take a walk on a sunny day and look around.
 It's not tough to come across a single tree here and there, and often entire rows along a neighborhood street.

 Cherry Blossom Events in Seattle

 For the most part, viewing cherry blossoms is an independent event.
 Pick your favorite spot, bring a picnic or take a stroll and enjoy, but there are sometimes events that tie into cherry blossom season.

 The Cherry Blossom & Japanese Cultural Festival at Seattle Center fills a weekend with not only a celebration of the blossoms but of Japanese culture and Seattle's long friendship with Japan.
 Expect Japanese food, calligraphy and other fine arts demonstrations and display, performances (watch for taiko drummers on the schedule as they're always a treat to watch perform), games and more.